Diversity, Equity & Inclusion

 We continue to explore new ways to improve our commitment.

-Since its founding, McElroy Deutsch has recognized that Diversity and Inclusion strengthens our mission to provide the highest quality legal services to our clients.
+Since its founding, McElroy Deutsch has recognized that Diversity, Equity, and Inclusion strengthens our mission to provide the highest quality legal services to our clients.

-In a nation and world that is increasingly diverse – both in terms of its population, and the range of related moral and legal issues – our Firm is committed to never be satisfied with maintaining “status quo” with respect to its Diversity and Inclusion efforts, and to consistently explore new and more effective ways to improve our performance.
+In a nation and world that is increasingly diverse – both in terms of its population, and the range of related moral and legal issues – our law firm is committed to never be satisfied with maintaining “status quo” with respect to its Diversity, Equity, and Inclusion efforts, and to consistently explore new and more effective ways to improve our performance.

 Some of the Firm’s current initiatives related to that goal include:

-- Our Diversity and Inclusion Committee, whose members are representative of staff, associates, partners and of counsel from all offices.
-The Committee meets on a regular basis to examine the effectiveness of current policies and practices, and to explore new ways to increase and improve the Firm’s commitment to diversity and inclusion.
+- Our Diversity, Equity, and Inclusion Committee, whose members are representative of staff, associates, partners and of counsel from all offices.
+The Committee meets on a regular basis to examine the effectiveness of current policies and practices, and to explore new ways to increase and improve the Firm’s commitment to diversity, equity, and inclusion.

 - Board-level participation in The Lawyers Collaborative for Diversity (LCD), which was formed in 2003 as The Connecticut Lawyers Group by concerned lawyers to answer the call to unite the resources, energy and commitment of the region’s leading corporations, public sector entities, law firms, law schools and state bar associations to advance diversity in the legal profession.
 The LCD’s current challenge is to increase the recruitment, retention and promotion of lawyers of color and other diverse individuals, not only as good social policy but also as good business practice.
-One of the our Firm’s partners currently serves as a Board member, and another Firm partner recently served as LCD’s Treasurer.
+One of the Firm’s partners currently serves as a Board member.

 - Ongoing support of the inclusion initiatives of both Rutgers University School of Law – Newark, and Seton Hall University School of Law, by volunteering time and sponsoring organizations and events such as Rutgers Newark's ABLS and its “Jazz for Justice” event; Rutgers Newark's ALALS and its “Fiesta Con Sabor;” Seton Hall's Affinity Student Bar Associations and their Annual Diversity Banquet; and Seton Hall's Dean's Diversity Council.
 In addition, several of our attorneys volunteer as mentors and speakers in furtherance of both law schools' diversity and inclusion efforts.